Basin Property Remediation Program

 Remedial Action: Generally, contaminated soil is removed to a depth between 6 to 12 inches and then taken to a repository for soil with contaminated waste.
 Topsoil or gravel is then placed.
 If contaminated soil exists deeper than the excavation, a barrier cloth is laid down to indicate where contaminated soil has been left underneath.
 Sod or grass seed will then be placed on bare soil areas.

 Support: DEQ will continue to work with property owners 45 days after the cleanup to ensure that sod or grass seed is growing.
-There is a one-year warranty on vegetation and a two-year warranty for drainage.
+There is a 1-year warranty on vegetation and a 2-year warranty for drainage.
 DEQ also works with landowners on complaints.

-After cleanup, the Panhandle Health District (PHD) helps property owners manage the clean barrier through the Institutional Controls Program (ICP).
+After cleanup, the PHD helps property owners manage the clean barrier through the Institutional Controls Program (ICP).
 The ICP is a free permitting program for excavation activities that provides access to disposal repositories.
-PHD consults with homeowners about managing ways to control lead exposure in the indoor home environment, too.
+PHD consults with homeowners about managing ways to control lead exposure in the indoor home environment too.

 High-risk populations take top priority for soil sampling, soil testing, and remedial action, if needed.

-"High-risk populations" are children six years of age or younger and/or pregnant women living in the home.
+"High-risk populations" are children 6 years of age or younger and/or pregnant women living in the home.